tuchandra/zebra/README.md

 The project uses Python 3.8 (required!) and [pycosat](https://pypi.org/project/pycosat/).
 I manage dependencies with Poetry, but do whatever you want.
 I made heavy use of type hinting through the *excellent* [Pylance](github.com/microsoft/pylance-release/) VS Code extension that Microsoft [just released](https://devblogs.microsoft.com/python/announcing-pylance-fast-feature-rich-language-support-for-python-in-visual-studio-code/).

+*n.b.: this is funny to read 3 years after Pylance was released.
+It's great to see how far the typing ecosystem has come since then.*

 ## Future work
 There are a few things I still want to do:
  * configure random solution generation
  * try out creating a smaller size (e.g., 4 houses) with more categories; that sounds like a fun puzzle!
  * create a better CLI

-These will come at time.
+These may happen.
 But the project is finally at a place that I'm happy with, and so I'm excited to share and write about it.